 - Senior Partner

-Steve Goodson's practice is concentrated in employee benefits, ERISA and related tax matters.
+Steve Goodson has represented clients in employee benefits, ERISA and related tax matters.
 He has extensive experience with qualified retirement plans, executive compensation matters, health and welfare benefit plans and ...

 Lisa Wintersheimer Michel is the leader of the Employee Benefits & Executive Compensation Group.
 Her practice primarily involves all aspects of qualified retirement plans, including profit sharing plans, 401(k) plans ...